 The ADA and ADAAA give protections to qualified individuals with disabilities.
 Individuals with disabilities may also have protections under Title VI and Title VII of the Civil Rights Act.
 These protections guarantee equal opportunity in employment, public accommodations, transportation, state/local government services, and telecommunication.
 The ADA prohibits discrimination in all employment practices, including job application procedures, hiring, firing, advancement, compensation, training, and other terms, conditions, and privileges of employment.
 It applies to recruitment, advertising, tenure, layoff, leave, fringe benefits, and all other employment-related activities.
-The ADA requires that reasonable accommodations be provided upon request to qualified customers with disabilities availing themselves of SC Works services.
+Reasonable accommodations must be provided upon request to qualified customers with disabilities availing themselves of SC Works services.

-AskJan.org provides individuals and employers with useful information on the rights of individuals with disabilities in the workplace.
+AskJan.org provides useful information about reasonable accommodations in the workplace.